 - We work with more than 100 Indigenous communities and organizations in Canada

-Within our engagement framework, we focus on developing a solid understanding of the histories, cultures, values and development priorities of the communities, identifying opportunities for the alignment of community economic development initiatives with our business needs and supporting community development in the areas of infrastructure, education, and employment and training.
+West Fraser’s forestry teams focus on developing a solid understanding of the histories, cultures, values and development priorities of the communities, identifying opportunities for the alignment of community economic development initiatives with our business needs and supporting community development in the areas of infrastructure, education, and employment and training.

 The Company engages Indigenous communities to understand potential impacts to treaty and Aboriginal rights, and traditional uses, that may arise from our planned forest management operations in Alberta and British Columbia.
 As part of this practice, we seek to align our engagement efforts with community relationship building processes.
 This activity includes working with communities to conduct traditional cultural site visits and taking steps to preserve identified important cultural and spiritual sites.

 More information about our approach is available in the 2019 Annual Report, pages 12-13 and 61-62.